Wumpf/lightdam/README.md

 ## Scenes

 Uses PBRT scene format, but supports only a very limited subset.
-Console output generously informs about shortcomings.
-Where supported, it tries to stick closely to the spec though.
+Console output informs about shortcomings.

 ## todo & things to try